Dr Frank Tietze

 The aims of the course are to:

-- the relevance of intellectual property (IP) in today’s technology and business context.
+- acknowledge the relevance of intellectual property (IP) in today’s technology and innovation systems and colloborative innovation processes.

-- how to strategically manage IP for technology related business problems.
+- understand how to strategically manage IP to achieve and maintain competitive advantage.

-- how to use patent data and analytics to support business related decision making.
+- know how to use IP data and analytics to support business related decision making.

 As specific objectives, by the end of the course students should be able to: